Healthy Fiddleleaf Fig (Ficus lyrata) in bright indirect, also known as Fiddleleaf Fig

 Fiddleleaf Fig Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 7-14 days, adjusting for season and drying speed.
-Tap water sensitivity: Sensitive.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+Water on a steady rhythm and let the top layer dry slightly before the next deep soak.
+About every 7-14 days for Fiddleleaf Fig, adjusting for season and drying speed.
+It is sensitive to tap water quality, so filtered or rainwater is often safer.
+Adjust Fiddleleaf Fig watering frequency to season, heat, and how fast the soil dries in your space.

 Fiddleleaf Fig does best in All Purpose, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.